-EHS students can choose a concentration in Environmental Toxicology to prepare for challenging and fulfilling scientifically oriented careers in government, non-profits, pharmaceuticals and academia.
-While finishing their degree in as little as 12 months, students also obtaining valuable practicum internship experience and complete a Master's research thesis.
+EHS students can choose a concentration in Environmental Toxicology to prepare for challenging and fulfilling scientifically oriented careers in government, non-profits, pharmaceuticals, and academia.
+While finishing their degree in as little as 12 months, students also obtain valuable practicum internship experience and complete a Master's research thesis.

 MS students in Epidemiology select one of two program options, which differ only in their timeframe and schedule.
 The new Online MS program is meant for working professionals and meets for one long weekend a month for 22 months.